-Lilly Ledbetter, whose name graces an equal pay law in the US, has died aged 86.news partner in the US, quoted her children as saying she died peacefully on Saturday surrounded by family and loved ones.
+Lilly Ledbetter, whose name graces an equal pay law in the US, has died aged 86.News partner in the US quoted her children as having said that she died peacefully yesterday surrounded by family and loved ones.

 “Our mother lived an extraordinary life,” added a family statement.